Law of the Badlands

-Law of the Badlands is a 1951 American western film starring Tim Holt.
-Although the cheapest Holt vehicle since the war years, it still recorded a loss of $20,000.
+Law of the Badlands is a 1951 American Western film starring Tim Holt.
+Although it is the cheapest Holt film since the war years, it still recorded a loss of $20,000.

 Plot

-In 1890, Captain McVey of the Texas Rangers is dispatched by the United States Secret Service in Washington, D.C. to assist in breaking up a counterfeiting ring in the Texas Badlands.
-McVey orders two of his Rangers, Dave and sidekick, Chito Rafferty, to infiltrate the ring posing as criminals.
+In 1890, Captain McVey of the Texas Rangers is dispatched by the United States Secret Service to investigate a counterfeiting ring in the Texas badlands.
+McVey orders two of his Rangers, Dave and his sidekick Chito Rafferty, to infiltrate the ring posing as criminals.
 Chito bids farewell to his girlfriend, Velvet.
 En route, they steal gold from a gang that held up a stagecoach.
 Arriving in Badland, Texas, Dave and Chito enter Cash Carlton's bar and stop a man named Madigan from robbing Carlton.
 Durkin and Benson, two of the gang from the stagecoach robbery, enter the bar to wrest the gold from Dave and Chito.
 Carlton intervenes and offers Dave and Chito an opportunity to work for him in his counterfeiting ring.
-Carlton's engraver, Simms, who also owns a feed store, is suspicious of Dave and Chito who are strangers.
+Carlton's engraver Simms, who also owns a feed store, is suspicious of Dave and Chito.
 Carlton pays Dave and Chito for their stolen gold in counterfeit money.

 Leaving Carlton's ranch house, Dave and Chito see a man lurking in Carlton's barn.
 The man escapes after knocking Chito to the ground.
 In town, Dave and Chito recognize the blacksmith as the man in Carlton's barn.
-When confronted, the blacksmith says his name is Burt Conroy and he is a secret service agent working undercover.
-He apologizes for hitting Chito and briefs the two on the gang's counterfeiting activities.
-Dave and Chito return to Carlton's bar where they are dispatched by Carlton and the rest of the gang to raid a newspaper office for supplies.
-Conroy uses a carrier pigeon to reveal the raid to Captain McVey.
-McVey and his rangers intercept the gang and kill two of its members in the ensuing gunfight.
-The gang suspect Dave and Chito of being informants, but Carlton disagrees and believes someone else in town is acting undercover.
-Dave and Chito warn Conroy that Carlton suspects only a carrier pigeon could deliver a message fast enough to have thwarted the raid.
+When confronted, the blacksmith identifies himself as Burt Conroy, a Secret Service agent working undercover.
+He apologizes for hitting Chito and briefs them on the gang's counterfeiting activities.
+Dave and Chito return to Carlton's bar, where they are dispatched by Carlton and the rest of the gang to raid a newspaper office for supplies.
+Conroy uses a carrier pigeon to reveal the raid to Captain McVey, who intercepts the gang and kills two of its members in a gunfight.
+The gang suspect Dave and Chito of being informants, but Carlton disagrees and believes that someone else in town is acting undercover.
+Dave and Chito warn Conroy that Carlton suspects that only a carrier pigeon could deliver a message fast enough to have thwarted the raid.
 As Conroy rides out of town, Carlton kills him.